Brian Hanrahan: Foreign correspondent

 During the mid-1980s he was a BBC correspondent in Hong Kong reporting on the negotiation by the British Government for transferring the governance of the territory to China.
 He later visited Moscow, reporting on the end of the Soviet Union in 1989.

-Personal life

-Hanrahan married radio producer Honor Wilson in 1986.
-They had a daughter, Catherine.

 Death

-Hanrahan died of bowel cancer on 20 December 2010, aged 61.
+Hanrahan died on 20 December 2010, aged 61, of pneumonia secondary to cancer, at the same hospital in Edmonton where he had been born.

 Martin Bell wrote of him in an obituary published in The Guardian: "In the world of television news, where inflated egos are not unknown, Brian Hanrahan stood out for his modesty as well as his way with words."